tionis/patchwork/README.md

   Based on Google's HUProxy project, this endpoint provides WebSocket tunneling primarily for SSH connections.
 Uses token-based authentication via `Authorization` header.
 Tokens are managed through the `huproxy` field in the user's `config.yaml` file in their `.patchwork` repository.

+If a request is made to a user namespace without an `Authorization` header or `toke` query parameter, it is treated as a request with the token `public`.
+This allows for creating public endpoints within a user's namespace that can be accessed without authentication.

 ### ACL File Format